troystribling/SimpleFutures/README.md

 public func flatmap<M>(mapping:T -> FutureStream<M>) -> FutureStream<M>
 ```

-Future&lt;T&gt; instances can be flat mapped to FutureStream&ltT&gt instances.
-The Furture&;ltT&gt; flatmap methods that support this are defined by
+Future&lt;T&gt; instances can be flatmapped to FutureStream&lt;T&gt; instances.
+The Furture&lt;T&gt; flatmap methods that support this are defined by

 ```swift
 // apply mapping to result using specified execution context and returned FutureStream<M> will have specified capacity.